 What are other heating alternatives to furnaces?

 Replacing your furnace with a heat pump is the best alternative to heating your home.
 A heat pump is much more efficient than a furnace and can replace both your heating and cooling systems with one unit.
-A heat pump can also save you money on your energy bills.
+It can also save you money on your energy bills.
 Heat pumps work best in areas with milder winters, but if you live in a state with consistently low temperatures, you can install a heat pump with a backup furnace for when the temperature drops.

 To share feedback or ask a question about this article, send a note to our team at reviews@thisoldhousereviews.com.